-I should do a round-up of new retro designs at Habitat as there are quite a few in the new range.
-But in the meantime, let’s focus on what is, for me, the star of the show and a light fitting I want in my house as soon as possible.
+I should do a round-up of retro designs at Habitat as there are quite a few in the current range – and a good number marked down.
+But in the meantime, let’s focus on what is, for me, the star of the current show and a light fitting I want in my house as soon as possible.

 It’s a wonderful design that mixes a classic midcentury Scandinavian look with a deep shade of green that you might associate with the 1970s.
 It is part of a larger and growing range of retro pieces that take inspiration from that era going by the name of Citrine. if you want to explore them, you can see what is available now right here.
 Brown and green are very prominent shades.